 Grants will range from $1000 – $3000, with maximum funding allocated to those grants that require international travel or extensive student time during winter break.
 Funds may be allocated to cover any legitimate research expenses including, but not limited to: a stipend to the student collaborator, purchase of research materials, and travel, food, and lodging expenses associated with data gathering.

 *Note: All students submitting grant proposals to the Goldfarb Center will automatically be considered for funding from DavisConnects.

 Applicants should submit a proposal that clearly lays out the following information:

-● the topic’s connection to the mission of the Goldfarb Center
+● The topic’s connection to the Goldfarb Center’s public affairs mission

 - the specific research questions to be examined